NguHE/NguHE/README.md

 Hi there 👋, I'm Ngu Hui En

-🏫 I'm currently a master student in University of Waterloo
+🏫 I'm currently a master student in Asia Pacific University, Malaysia

 📫 How to reach me: